xcart/xcart-docs/_pages/kb_en/general_setup/upgrading_x-cart_5_outdated.md

 Also, the second number major upgrade can be done only from the latest version of the branch.
 In other words, if 5.0.x branch has versions 5.0.10, 5.0.11, 5.0.12, 5.0.13, 5.0.14, then you can upgrade to 5.1 from 5.0.14 version only.
 The third number major upgrade does not follow this requirement, so you can upgrade a 5.0.10 store to 5.0.14 in one run.
 It means that if you want to upgrade your store from 5.0.10 to 5.1.0, then you will have two do this in two runs: upgrade from 5.0.10 to 5.0.14 and then from 5.0.14 to 5.1.0.

-In addition to core upgrades, there are also **module updates**.
-For instance, there is a bug in the 3rd party module Wishlist; the module developers fix the bug and re-upload the module to the Marketplace.
-In this case all the owners of the Wishlist module will be prompted to update this module even though the core version has remained the same.
+In addition to core upgrades, there are also **addon updates**.
+For instance, there is a bug in the 3rd party addon Wishlist; the addon developers fix the bug and re-upload the addon to the X-Cart App Store.
+In this case all Wishlist addon users will be prompted to update this addon even though the core version has remained the same.

-The general idea of any upgrade/update is to overwrite the existing files of the core/module.
+The general idea of any upgrade/update is to overwrite the existing files of the core/addon.
 That simple.
 However, sometimes X-Cart needs to synchronize data or do some utility work.
 Such work is done by **upgrade hooks**.
 There are three types of upgrade hooks:

 *   **pre-upgrade hooks** are run before the files have been overwritten.
 These hooks work using the code of the old core.
 *   **post-upgrade hooks** are run after the files have been overwritten, but before the cache rebuild process has started.
 They are used for the preparation of the store for the cache rebuild process.
 They work using the code of the old core.